 Step #1 Loading the COVID-19 Data

-Next, we retrieve the COVID-19 data for all countries via an API.
-If you are not yet familiar with using APIs, check out this tutorial on accessing data sources via REST APIs.
+Next, we retrieve the COVID-19 data for all countries via the statworx API.
+If you want to learn more about using REST APIs, check out this tutorial on accessing data sources via REST APIs.

 # Setting up Packages import json import country_converter as coco from datetime import datetime, timedelta import requests import pandas as pd import geopandas as gpd import matplotlib.pyplot as plt # Getting the data PAYLOAD = {'code': 'ALL'} URL = 'https://api.statworx.com/covid' RESPONSE = requests.post(url=URL, data=json.dumps(PAYLOAD)) # Convert the response to a data frame covid_df = pd.DataFrame.from_dict(json.loads(RESPONSE.text)) covid_df.head(3)